GenerateNU/dearly/docs/ARCHITECTURE.md

-├── constants/       # Shared constants used in the app ├── database/        # Database connection and setup scripts ├── entities/        # Entity schema, controllers, services, and transactions ├── middlewares/     # Custom middlewares (e.g., logging, request compression) ├── migrations/      # Database migration files
+├── constants/       # Shared constants used in the app ├── database/        # Database connection and setup scripts ├── entities/        # Entity schema, controllers, services, and transactions ├── middlewares/     # Custom middlewares (e.g., logging, authorization, compression) ├── migrations/      # Database migration files
 ├── routes/          # API routes and endpoints
 ├── tests/           # Unit and integration tests for the backend